bisqwit/crt-filter/README.md

 The cell widths and heights and staggering specify the geometry of the shadow mask.
 See Filtering, below, for an example of what it looks like.

+**NB: This page uses GitHub’s own LaTeX math renderer to show equations.
+Unfortunately, this renderer produces transparent pictures with black text, and has very poor usability on *dark mode.*
+I am aware of this problem, but there is very little I can do about it, until GitHub itself fixes it!
+Sorry.
+Please view this site on desktop with non-dark mode.**

 ### Hashing